Debiased machine learning for combining probability and non-probability survey data

 We have described a debiased machine learning approach for estimating the mean of $Y$ from a nonprobability sample when auxiliary information on $X$ are available from a probability sample.
 This method yields an asymptotically normally distributed estimator with a standard error that can estimated as easily as can the standard error of a Horwitz-Thompson estimator.
-To prove this, we have relied on cross-fitting and have (unless cluster sampling probabilities are all equal) discarded some information when estimating the nuisance function $\piBhat$.
-For the closely related problem of estimating $E(Y)$ for an infinite population using iid data, an alternative to cross-fitting is to rely on the Donsker condition~\cite{Hines2022}.
+To prove this, we have relied on cross-fitting.
+For the closely related problem of estimating $E(Y)$ for an infinite population using iid data, an alternative to cross-fitting is to rely on the Donsker condition\cite{Hines2022}.
 This limits the choice of data-adaptive estimators of $P(R=1 \mid X)$ and $E(Y \mid X)$ to those that satisfy the Donsker condition.
 Nevertheless, it would be interesting to establish whether the Donsker condition would suffice in the setting we study in this article.

-Some researchers have previously used DR estimators with data-adaptive estimation of nuisance functions, e.g.\ \cite{CastroMartin2021} and~\cite{Cobo2025}.
+Some researchers have previously used DR estimators with data-adaptive estimation of nuisance functions for combining probability and non-probability survey data, e.g.\ \cite{CastroMartin2021} and~\cite{Cobo2025}.
 However, they did not establish the validity of this approach.
 Indeed~\cite{Cobo2025} comment (page 276) that ``there are hardly any results on the theoretical properties of variance estimators when more complex machine learning models and techniques are used.''
 Moreover, these researchers used data-adaptive estimators that do not necessarily satisfy the Donsker condition and without using cross-fitting, which is potentially problematic even in the simpler situation of estimating $E(Y)$ for an infinite population using iid data.